 Originally from Massachusetts, Todd Wonkka moved west at the age of 18, where he found himself playing bass for Los Angeles rock band Barefoot Bride.
 After five years in LA, he picked up and moved to San Diego where today he teaches tennis and performs at local spots.
 A natural-born writer, Wonkka has written hundreds of songs, short stories, and a novel published 2019, “Under The Rug,” which describes the life of a Hollywood rock star.

-Eventide are Todd S. Wonkka, Ian Phillip, and Brian Shuff.
+Eventide are Todd S. Wonkka(lead vocal/guitar), Ian Phillip(bass), and Mike Davis(drums).

 “Thanks to my wife, Marissa, and my kids, Kade and Kanon for their support,” Wonkka says.
 “And to Ian Phillip, my friend and bass player, for his constantly amped attitude.”